OIT-ADS-Web/lettrics/README.markdown

 ## Usage

-Use the `#lettrics-characters-available` and `#with-lettrics` tags in your
+Use the `.lettrify` and `data-counter` tags in your markup:
-markup:

-    You may enter <span id="lettrics-characters-available">4000</span> characters.
+    You may enter <span id="my-counter">4000</span> characters.
-    <textarea id='with-lettrics' class='lettrify'></textarea>
+    <textarea class='lettrify' data-counter='#my-counter'></textarea>

-Whatever amount you populate in `#lettrics-characters-available` will be taken as the limit.
-It will automatically update when the page is loaded if there is already text in the textarea.
+Whatever amount you populate in the counter will be taken as the limit.
+It will automatically update when the page is loaded if there is already text in the lettrified textarea.

-This creates a reasonable degradaton in case javascript is not available.
+This creates a reasonable degradation in case javascript is not available.
 The number will not adjust, but it will state the overall limit to the field.

 ## Contributing